eliasjrivera/Weather-Dashboard/README.md

 eliasjohnrivera@gmail.com

 ## Contributing
-Contributors should read the installation section.
+Contributors should read the installation section

 ## Authors and Acknowledgement
 Elias Rivera